 Life is not without risk.

-Geoffrey Robinson is a 25-year retired Army CW4.
+Geoffrey is a 25-year retired Army CW4.
 He has published several articles in both The Havok Journal and A2C2 magazine as well as published four books.